 In the previous article, we have discussed the different Optical Measurement Techniques, the first one is the Tool Maker’s Microscope, the second one is the Profile Projector, the third one is this optical square.
-In this article, we are going to discuss briefly Profile Projector.
+In this article, we are going to discuss briefly Optical Square in metrology.

 An optical square is useful in turning the line of sight by 90° from its original path.
 Many optical instruments, especially microscopes, have this requirement.
 An Optical square is are essentially a pentagonal prism (pentaprism).
 Regardless of the angle at which the incident beam strikes the face of the prism, it is turned through 90° by internal reflection.
 Unlike a flat mirror, the accuracy of a pentaprism will not be affected by the errors present in the mounting arrangement.

 From the above schematic diagram, a mirror is kept at an angle of 45° with respect to the incident ray of light so that the reflected ray will be at an angle of 90° with respect to the incident ray.
 It is observed that any error in the mounting of the mirror or in maintaining its base parallel, in a fixed reference, to the beam is greatly magnified by the optical lever effect.
 These two errors in combination may even be greater than the workpiece squareness error.

 This problem may be overcome by using an optical square.
 The above schematic diagram illustrates the optical path through an optical square.
 The incident ray is reflected internally from two faces and emerges from the square at exactly 90° to the incident light.
 This is a remarkable property.
 Any slight deviation or misalignment of the prism does not affect the right angle movement of the light ray.